timarutun/timarutun/README.md

 ## 🎮 Hobbies & Interests

-When I'm not coding, you can find me exploring the vast world of **Skyrim** or diving into the rich lore of **Warhammer 40,000**.
+When I'm not coding, you can find me plating video games or diving into the rich lore of **Warhammer 40,000**.
 I'm always up for a good game or a deep discussion about my favorite universes.